 In the prison context, there often is the misconception that digital exclusion can be solved simply by access to digital technologies.
-However, digital inclusion is more complicated and depends on the capabilities of the user, the social context and the design of the device software and programs (Asmar et al, 2022).
-In prison the cultural diversity, relative social disadvantage, and high levels of disability means there can be multiple considerations for enabling people to effectively use digital technology.
+However, digital inclusion is more complicated and depends on the capabilities of the user, the social context and the design of the device software and programs as outlined in the broader, (Asmar et al, 2022)..
+The cultural diversity, relative social disadvantage, and high levels of disability among people in prison means there can be multiple considerations for enabling people to effectively use digital technology.
 This can include social support and training as well as the design of interfaces and programs.
-In the scenario where access to prison services increasingly occurs through digital devices, poorly designed and implemented digital systems could cause additional vulnerability and exclusion for some people.
+In the scenario where access to prison services increasingly occurs through digital devices, digital exclusion could cause significant harm and additional vulnerability.

-User experience and digital inclusion is thus also central to engaging people in digital rehabilitative activities in prison.
-Done well, digital technology could open new opportunities for people in prison to learn, develop skills and engage in online programs in prison and beyond.
-But to ensure digital services are inclusive with such a diverse population will require the design of digital guides, interfaces and social support structures that promote digital literacy and motivate ongoing participation.
+User experience and digital inclusion is thus also a key factor in engaging people in digital rehabilitative activities in prison.
+Done well, it can open new opportunities for people in prison to learn, develop skills and engage in online programs in prison and beyond.
+But to ensure digital inclusion with such a diverse population will require increasing staff capability to assist prisoners in their use of the technology, as well as the design of digital guides, interfaces and social support structures that promote digital literacy and motivate ongoing participation.

-CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about maximising digital inclusion through considering the diverse prisoner population.
+CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about maximising digital inclusion and impact through considering the diverse prisoner population.
 The research project seeks to create new knowledge and establish real world impact with international significance.
 It will require a research partner willing to provide robust critique as well as engage in research and development.
-The University project team would contribute to the achievement of four core project aims:
+The University project team would contribute to the achievement of three core project aims:

-- Establish knowledge about people in prison's user experience and level of digital literacy and inclusion - Establish new knowledge about what are the important user experience and social support qualities that promote digital inclusion in this context - Develop a pilot initiative to increase digital inclusion through social supports and/or the design of digital services that support rehabilitative change - Drawing on the research and new knowledge, develop a guideline resource for maximising digital inclusion and positive user experience doing simple things that make you feel good is something many people in there need to re-learn.
+- Establish knowledge about people in prison's user experience and level of digital literacy and inclusion - Establish new knowledge about what are the important user experience and social support qualities that promote digital inclusion in this context - Develop a pilot initiative to increase digital inclusion through social supports and/or the design of digital services that support rehabilitative change - Drawing on the research and new knowledge, develop a guideline resource for maximising digital inclusion and positive user experience 61 doing simple things that make you feel good is something many people in there need to re-learn.
 Like leisure activities.
-Their lives have been so chaotic many have forgot how to.
+There lives have been so chaotic many have forgot how to.